 Best home insurance companies in Tennessee

 To find the best homeowners insurance companies in Tennessee, we first looked for the providers who are writing the most policies in the state.
-These companies are likely to be most familiar with state regulations and regional weather patterns due to their high presence.
-We then took a careful look at those that are rated highly by consumer watchdog agencies like J.D.
+We then took a careful look at those that are rated highly by influential market research agencies like J.D.
 Power.
 Using 2021 average premiums from Quadrant Information Services from each company, we included each provider’s rating and average cost of coverage below.

 |Tennessee Farm Bureau||$1,532||Not rated|